DeepPoradiya/Navigation-Bar/README.md

 - Task : React-Js

-- Topic : create Alert.js page in page crate alert message ,add inline css in js file ,setTimeout() method in react ,toUpperCase(),toLowerCase(),slice(),charAt() method use in react and changed the fevicon icon and title
+- Topic : redirect one page to another page using react routing and install react-router-dom